dooseokjeong/BPTC-NOSO/SNN_unfolded/Dataset/NMNIST/README.md

-Place the MNIST dataset in this folder.
+Place the N-MNIST dataset in this folder.